-As the saying goes, “When opportunity knocks…” and until July 31, 2020, visitors will have the extraordinary opportunity to see the mosaic floors of the Duomo in Siena.
+As the saying goes, “When opportunity knocks…” and once again this summer, visitors will have the extraordinary opportunity to see the mosaic floors of the Duomo in Siena.
 If you’re thinking this isn’t a big deal, think again.
 Giorgio Vasari himself called them “the most beautiful, largest, and magnificent ever made.”

 Once you’ve seen them with your own eyes, you’ll surely agree with him.
 A highly complex process of mosaic inlay and a technique known as graffito was used on the Duomo over a time period of five centuries.
 The graffito process involved chiseling or etching the designs into the marble slabs and then filling them with black stucco which was then completed by placing the colored marble inlay.
 There are 56 unique and extremely detailed panels completed by over 40 artists.
 Amazingly, they were all from Siena except for one: Bernardino di Betto aka Pinturicchio.

 Now if you’re still not convinced, just know that the floors are so precious and delicate that they are covered for a good part of the year and only opened to visitors at select times.
 Also, keep in mind that the floors are just part of the experience.

 The Cathedral Complex

 The entire cathedral is a marvel of what man can accomplish.
 This is a massive complex in which you could easily spend the entire day.
 It is comprised of the Cathedral, the Piccolomini Library, the Gate of Heaven, the Baptistry, the Crypt, the Museo dell’Opera, the Panorama from the Unfinished Façade, the Oratory of St. Bernardino and the Costone Gardens.
 Here is a very concise recap of each.